Akdenizg/maritime-chatter-generation/Methodology.md

 **Score Calculation:**

-## Correctness of the Format & Information Accuracy
+## Correctness of the Format and Information Accuracy

 Let
 - \( S \): a synthetic instance,